The number of Likes you get on your posts is still one of the biggest indicators of success on Instagram.

 Run a “tag-to-enter” contest

 While this kind of contest won’t directly generate more Likes, it will inadvertently help you get more Likes.

 It does this in two ways:

-- Every time someone tags another person in your post, that means more potential eyes on your post.
-The more people that see your post, the more people will potential Like your post.
+- Every time someone tags another person in your post that means more potential eyes on your post.
+The more people that see your post, the more people will consider liking your post.
 Plus, because the person being tagged is essentially being invited to your post by someone they know, the likelihood that that tagged person will Like your post is even higher.

 - Every time someone tags someone in your post, that equals another comment on your post.
 Comments, like Likes, are a form of engagement.
-The more engagement you get on your posts, and the quicker you get that engagement, the more likely that you will rank as a Top Post for the hashtags in your posts.
-When your post ranks as a Top Post for a hashtag, that means that when someone searches for that hashtag your post shows up first.
-Depending on the size of the hashtag, ranking as a Top Post can potentially mean millions of more eyes, and therefore Likes, on your post.
+The more engagement you get on your posts, and the quicker you get that engagement, the more likely it that you will rank as a Top Post for the hashtags in your posts.
+When your post ranks as a Top Post for a hashtag, that means that when someone searches for that hashtag, your post shows up first.
+Depending on the size of the hashtag, ranking as a Top Post can potentially mean millions of more eyes.
+Therefore you get more Likes on your post.